 - Her writing style is like that of an old-fashioned school marm.
 She tells you what you need to know, then asks questions at the ends of chapters to see if you were reading carefully enough.
 Herbs are powerful medicine, and Mary Carse wants to be sure that before you use or prescribe them, you know what you’re doing.
 In her book, you’ll get the most thoroughly established information possible, with the most complete warnings to prevent any mis-use of herbs.

 PaperbackReduced Price Scuffed Cover

 About the Author

 She held classes for aspiring herbalists for more than a quarter of a century.
 She couldn’t find an appropriate text, so she wrote her own, duplicating it at the local copy shop.
 Day after day, for over 25 years, her interactions with students led to improvements.
 Finally, she got tired of duplicating her materials and agreed to have it published in book form by Upper Access in 1990.
-Because of her continued study and new knowledge, she updated the book for the second edition, which was published in 1998 and remains the definitive, up-to-date reference in wide use today.
+Because of her continued study and new knowledge, she updated the book for the second edition, which was published in 1998 and remains the definitive reference in wide use today.

 What People are Saying

 Another in the field of complementary health care devoted to herbal remedies, this book provides the general reader with an overview of botanical families, directions for herbal preparations, and descriptions of herbs and ailments.
 Designed as a self-teaching text and handbook, the guide . . . combines formats, with a dictionary arrangement and chapter lessons followed by review questions.
 The guide’s best feature is that it allows the reader to approach the study of herbalism from a botanical or medical viewpoint.

 – Marilyn Rosenthal, Nassau Community Coll.
 Lib., Garden City, N.Y.
 Copyright 1989 Reed Business Information, Inc.